Takeaways from Attending My First Live Watch AuctionA first-timer's perspective.

 I knew I had to attend a live auction after watching the Sotheby’s Geneva auction that took place in December 2014.
 On my laptop I saw the sale of the Henry Graves Supercomplication unfold, when the man with the red tie, whom I later discovered to be Aurel Bacs, won the watch for US$24 million.

 A few years later, while commuting to my first job out of college, I caught the exact moment when Paul Newman’s “Paul Newman” Rolex Daytona sold for a record at Phillips’ in New York.
 More recently, I tuned in for the sale of the F.P.
 Journe FFC Blue at Only Watch last year.
-Even though I only watched these sales on a screen, it is clear that watch auctions at the highest level are almost a competitive sport, with bidders from across the world or the aisle locked in duel until the hammer comes down.
+Even though I only watched these sales on a screen, it is clear that watch auctions at the highest level are almost a competitive sport, with bidders from across the world or the aisle locked in a duel until the hammer comes down.

 The saleroom in Hong Kong